codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/launch-composition.md

   - /docs/codefresh-yaml/steps/launch-composition-2/
 toc: true
 ---
-The launch composition step provides the ability to launch long term running environment that can live outside the context of the running flow.
+The launch composition step provides the ability to launch long term running environments that can live outside the context of a running pipeline.
-You can use this step to automate your environment creation through codefresh.yml file instead of manually launching an environment from the UI.
+You can use this step to automate your test environment creation through a codefresh.yml file instead of manually launching an environment from the UI.

+>Note that "launch-composition" creates a permanent test environment that keeps running even after a pipeline has finished.
+If you just want temporary test environments that run *only while* a pipeline is running, see [service containers]({{site.baseurl}}/docs/codefresh-yaml/service-containers/) and the documentation page for [integration tests]({{site.baseurl}}/docs/testing/integration-tests/).

 ## Usage